benvp/ex_cva/README.md

 ## Acknowledgements

 - [**cva**](https://github.com/joe-bell/cva) ([Joe Bell](https://github.com/joe-bell))
   Thank you for providing the JavaScript implementation.
 It inspired me to port this over to Elixir.
+I hope you don't mind that I hijacked your logo.
+If you are not feeling well about that, feel free to shoot me a message.

 ## Contributing